FangJia0901/Bond-Angle-for-SCCs/README.md

 Data preprocessing
 ===
-All features which potentially influence SCCs are extracted and engineered with the guidance of prior physicochemical knowledge!The data can first be preprocessed through preprocess.py（runs for hours）and create_crossfolds.py
+All features which potentially influence SCCs are extracted and engineered with the guidance of prior physicochemical knowledge!The data can first be preprocessed through preprocess.py（runs for hours）and create_crossfolds.py（Divide training, validation, and testing ratios）

-Getting started
+Training started
 ====
 The model can be run via train7.py.If you want to understand the structure of the model, you can refer to model.py.
 We train the model by parallel computation
 .
 The GAANN model has been trained by Fastai library in PyTorch framework.